Skip to Main Content

 If your readers cannot retrieve your chat sessions, describe your interactions.

-Example sentence describing chat session:
+Example sentence describing a chat session:

 When prompted with "is the left brain right brain divide real or a metaphor?" the ChatGPT-generated text indicated that although the two brain hemispheres are somewhat specialized, "the notion that people can be characterized as 'left-brained' or 'right-brained' is considered to be an oversimplification and a popular myth" (OpenAI, 2023).